Uniswap/examples/README.md

 # Uniswap Examples

-This repository contains examples of applications integrating with Uniswap.

-# Templates

-This repository contains templates for different options of creating a guide:
+This repository contains example integrations with Uniswap SDK's and various Web3 environments.
+More detailed guides walking through the core parts of an example can be found on the [Uniswap docs site](https://docs.uniswap.org/).

+## Adding New Examples

+To create a new guide, consider starting with an available template.
+Currently the react template supports core functionality as well as:

-1. By testing on a local copy of mainnet
+- Running against a local copy of mainnet
-3. By testing on a local copy of mainnet using a Web3 wallet
+- Running against a Web3 wallet
-2. By testing on the mainnet
+- Running against the Ethereum mainnet
-# Adding a new example

-1. If a folder for your application does not exist, create one similar to *v3_sdk*
-2. Under that folder, create a new folder with the name of the example use case like *routing*
+Categorize your example by the relevant folder (e.g `v3_sdk/`) and then a folder for the example (e.g `v3_sdk/routing`)